Chris2011/minifierbeans/README.md

 This happens in case that the YUICompressor, which is used to minify JS, can't handle ES6 syntax.
 Please check your JS code before, on this page: http://refresh-sf.com/

-If you got the same or similar error, it is related to the YUICompressor (https://github.com/yui/yuicompressor/issues), which was mentioned.
+If you got the same or similar error, it is related to the YUICompressor, which was mentioned.
-It would be great to go to the repo of the YUICompressor and create or vote for similar tickets there.
+It would be great to go to the repo of the YUICompressor (https://github.com/yui/yuicompressor/issues) and create or vote for similar tickets there.
 Thx.

 # JS CSS Minify Compress [![][license img]][license]